manuel-rw/grocy-scanner/README.md

 - Scroll to "Networking and services", select http as the type and enter 80 for both target and port.
 - (Optional): Set up ingress
 - Scroll to the bottom and click "Install"

+## Notes
+- Retailers can rate limit or drop your request depending on your country and amount of requests.
+Please ensure fair usage of these resources.
+Grocy Scanner already tries to minimize requests as much as possible.
+- This application does and will never support products without EAN8/13 barcode.